Little Texas discography

-The discography of Little Texas, an American country music band, consists of six studio albums, four compilation albums, one live album and 20 singles.
+American country music band Little Texas has released six studio albums, four compilation albums, one live album and 20 singles.
 The band made its first chart entry in 1991 with "Some Guys Have All the Love", from their album First Time for Everything.
 Counting this song, Little Texas charted eight songs within the top 10 of Hot Country Songs, including a number one with "My Love".